-And as a cherry on top, James Cook and Arthur Phillip are immortalised in Sydney and just last year their statues received round the clock tax-payer funded protection at the height of the Black Lives Matter movement because apparently #StatueLivesMater.
+And as a cherry on top, James Cook and Arthur Phillip are immortalised in Sydney and in 2019 their statues received round the clock tax-payer funded protection at the height of the Black Lives Matter movement, despite the very movement centering black lives.

-- Let’s call Australia Day for what it is: a legacy of invasion and a day of survival
+8. Let’s call Australia Day for what it is: a legacy of invasion and a day of survival.

-As said in this brilliant opinion piece for NITV, let’s call Australia Day for what it is —a legacy of invasion and a ‘birthday for Anglo-Australia’.
-Anglo-Australia was born on the bodies of Aboriginal people.
+As said by Sophie Verass said in an opinion piece for NITV, let’s call Australia Day for what it is —a legacy of invasion and a ‘birthday for Anglo-Australia’.
+Australia was born on the bodies of Aboriginal people.